-There are two potential interactions between Quick-Start and the TCP flow control: First, receivers might not provide sufficiently large buffer space after connection setup, or they may implement buffer allocation strategies that implicitly assume the slow-start behavior on the sender side.
+There are two potential interactions between the TCP flow control and congestion control schemes without the standard Slow-Start: First, receivers might not allocate a sufficiently large buffer space after connection setup, or they may advertise a receive window implicitly assuming the Slow-Start behavior on the sender side.
 This document therefore provides guidelines for buffer allocation in hosts supporting the Quick-Start extension.
-Second, the TCP receive window scaling mechanism interferes with Quick-Start when being used in the initial three-way handshake connection setup.
+Second, the TCP receive window scaling mechanism can prevent fast startups immediately after the initial three-way handshake connection setup.
 This document describes a simple solution to overcome this problem.